BowFlex Treadmills

 The new BowFlex treadmills are huge step up from the BXT models that they are replacing.
 The running decks are larger, the motors are more powerful, the cushioning is more advanced, and they now have touch screen displays and Bluetooth tracking capability to compete in the current marketplace.

 As far as the Max Trainers, they are huge sellers because they are unique.
 There’s really nothing else like them out there, offering a fast, calorie-burning workout with low impact.
 ProForm has the HIIT Trainers, but besides that there isn’t much else.
+However, NordicTrack just released their Step Climber series which may give Bowflex a run for their money.

 BowFlex Treadmill or Max Trainer…Which Should You Choose?